secretgraph/secretgraph/README.md

 -   fixes problem with lost updates, especially for hot files like config
 -   but metadata can be changed seperately (removing/adding tags/references)

-## Why RSA and not ecdsa
+## Why RSA and how to support Ecdh later

-Currently you cannot encrypt data asymmetrically with ecdsa, etc... only with RSA.
-At least there are no algorithms in the standard libraries.
+Curently only RSA can encrypt arbitary data; in this case the shared key.
+For ecdh the shared key must be encrypted with the derivated key of the shared key of an new generated private key and the known public key.
+This needs some work and is not as proofen like RSA.
+There are also some concerns of weakened curves.
+So maybe later in case they support post quantum encryption.

 Note: in js there is a speciality: you specify the hash algorithm while importing/generating a key not while the operation